Olney Community Youth Choir

 Zoe Bulitt is an educator with MCPS and an Olney homegrown with deep roots in the Sherwood music community.
 She received her Bachelor of Arts in Theatre Arts from Monmouth University and a Master’s of Arts in Teaching from UMBC.
 Her love of music and performing has not dulled over the years, and is excited to be joining her two passions of teaching and music by working with the Olney Community Youth Choir.

-Sherwood Community Youth Choir is supported in part by funding from the Montgomery County Government and the Arts & Humanities Council of Montgomery County
+The Olney Community Youth Choir is supported in part by funding from the Montgomery County Government and the Arts & Humanities Council of Montgomery County.